Todd-Gardner/VanillaJS-OOP-BookApp/README.md

 # VanillaJS-OOP-BookApp
-A VanillaJS (OOP) Book App with bootstrap
+A VanillaJS (OOP) Book App with bootstrap.
+Uses the browsers local storage to save the list of books.